Swimming: What are the benefits for runners?

-You'll be following the example of two high-profile runners ditching high-mileage training plans in favour of cross-training.
-Stephanie Kessell (née Davis), who recorded a 2:27:14 marathon to win the British Olympic Marathon Trials in 2021, and Beth Potter who ran 14:41 at the Podium 5K in Lancashire and won triathlon bronze at Paris 2024.
-Davis swims once a week on her ‘non-impact’ day, and Potter swims 90 minutes five days a week.
+You’ll be following the example of some high-profile runners ditching high-mileage training plans in favour of cross training: Stephanie Kessell (née Davis), who recorded a 2:27:14 marathon to win the British Olympic Marathon Trials in 2021, and Beth Potter, who ran 14:41 at the Podium 5K in Lancashire and won bronze in the individual triathlon at the 2024 Olympic Games in Paris.
+Davis swims once a week on her ‘non-impact’ day and Potter swims for 90 minutes at a time, five days a week.

 But why is swimming such a good sport for runners?
-And what benefits will you see if you take up the sport?
+And what benefits will you see if you take it up?

 We asked Rob Hobson, sports nutritionist at Healthspan Elite who has worked alongside British Swimming, and ice swimmer and Red Original ambassador Kate Steels to talk us through the fitness and health benefits of swimming.